Frequently asked questions and answers

 myactor with id

 The Dapr runtime SDKs have language-specific actor frameworks.
 For example, the .NET SDK has C# actors.
 The goal is for all the Dapr language SDKs to have an actor framework.
-Currently .NET, Java and Python SDK have actor frameworks.
+Currently .NET, Java, Go and Python SDK have actor frameworks.

 Developer language SDKs and frameworks

 Does Dapr have any SDKs I can use if I want to work with a particular programming language or framework?

 What frameworks does Dapr integrate with?